Elvis Andrus Player Props: White Sox vs. Mets

-On Wednesday, Elvis Andrus (batting .269 in his past 10 games) and the Chicago White Sox face the New York Mets, whose starting pitcher will be Justin Verlander.
-First pitch is at 7:10 PM ET.
+The Chicago White Sox, including Elvis Andrus (.355 on-base percentage in past 10 games, 66 points above season-long percentage), battle starting pitcher Jose Quintana and the New York Mets at Citi Field, Thursday at 1:10 PM ET.

-He reached base in his only plate appearance in his previous appearance against the Mets.
+He had a hitless showing in his last game (0-for-3) against the Mets.

 Elvis Andrus Game Info & Props vs. the Mets